mohammadBilal03/Zoom-Clone/README.md

 ## Assumptions

-- **No authentication.** Per the assignment brief, a single default user ("Alex Johnson") is treated as always logged in.
+- **No authentication.** Per the assignment brief, a single default user ("Mohammad Bilal") is treated as always logged in.
 The schema supports real multi-user auth (`users` table, hashed-password-ready) — adding it would mean adding a login endpoint + JWT/session middleware and swapping `get_default_user()` for a real "current user" dependency.